danieloneill/quickjs-wolfssl/README.md

 See **example.js** for usage.

-Consists of only 4 methods:
+Consists of only a few methods:
- * toBase64
+ - toBase64
- * fromBase64
+ - fromBase64
- * md5sum
+ - md5sum
- * sha256sum
+ - sha256sum
+ - uint8ArrayToString
+ - stringToUint8Array
+ - tlsServer - which provides
+  - wrap(fd) - which provides:
+   - read
+   - write
+   - accept
+   - shutdown

 Each method accepts one parameter.